Boeing B-29 Superfortress

 The B-29 was the progenitor of a series of Boeing-built bombers, transports, tankers, reconnaissance aircraft, and trainers.
 For example, the re-engined B-50 Superfortress Lucky Lady II became the first aircraft to fly around the world non-stop, during a 94-hour flight in 1949.
 The Boeing C-97 Stratofreighter airlifter, which was first flown in 1944, was followed in 1947 by its commercial airliner variant, the Boeing Model 377 Stratocruiser.
-In 1948, Boeing introduced the KB-29 tanker, followed in 1950 by the Model 377-derivative KC-97.
+In 1948, Boeing introduced the KB-29 tanker, followed in 1950 by the Model 377 derivative KC-97.
 A line of outsized-cargo variants of the Stratocruiser is the GuppyMini GuppySuper Guppy, which remain in service with NASA and other operators.
 The Soviet Union produced 847 Tupolev Tu-4s, an unlicensed reverse-engineered copy of the B-29.
-Twenty-two B-29s have survived to preservation; while the majority are on static display at museums.
-Two airframes, FIFI and Doc, still fly.
+Twenty-two B-29s have survived to preservation.
+The majority are on static display at museums, while two airframes – FIFI and Doc – still fly.